 Results from my site:

 If Google doesn't see your site as mobile-friendly/responsive, I recommend talking to your developer or finding a developer who can work with your site.
 Google prioritizes mobile first, so if your site isn't mobile-friendly, it won't rank as well.

-Google likes to see sites load in under 3 seconds.
-That's not to say that sites over that won't rank.
+Google likes to see sites load in under 2.5 seconds.
+That's not to say that sites over that speed won't rank.
 Not at all.
 I've seen plenty of slow-loading sites do well.
 But do yourself a favor and get on top of site speed.
-Since Google controls the ranking algorithm, it makes sense to test your site speed using their free tool:
+Since Google controls the ranking algorithm, it makes sense to test your site speed using their free tools:

 SEO is a long-term game.
 You can't expect to post today and rank tomorrow – or even next week.
 Want to rank for a Christmas post?
 Probably should write it in September.
 Google needs time to find your content.
 Let me say that again.
 You cannot expect a post you just published to immediately rank.

 Same for new sites/blogs.
 If you just launched your site, you truly cannot expect to immediately rank – but that doesn't mean you should give up on optimization.
 The longer you wait to optimize, the longer it will take to rank.